-The dollar and euro once again set historical records in the informal currency market in Cuba
+The dollar and euro once again hit historical records in the informal currency market in Cuba

-The dollar reached 545 CUP and the euro 625 CUP this Tuesday in the Cuban informal market, setting new historical records that surpass those recorded on Monday.
+The dollar reached 545 CUP and the euro 625 CUP this Tuesday in the Cuban informal market, setting new historical records that exceed those recorded on Monday.

 Reference image created with Artificial IntelligencePhoto © CiberCuba / ChatGPT

-The dollar and the euro reached new all-time highs this Tuesday in the informal currency market in Cuba, marking a further demonstration of the collapse of the Cuban state currency.
+The dollar and the euro reached new historical highs this Tuesday in the informal currency market in Cuba, which represents a new demonstration of the collapse of the national currency of the Cuban state.

-According to the measurements taken by elTOQUE this morning, the dollar is trading at 545 Cuban pesos (CUP), while the euro reaches 625 CUP.
-Meanwhile, the freely convertible currency (MLC) is valued at 440 CUP.
+According to the measurements taken by elTOQUE this morning, the dollar is priced at 545 Cuban pesos (CUP) while the euro reaches 625 CUP.
+Meanwhile, the freely convertible currency (MLC) stands at 440 CUP.

 Informal exchange rate in Cuba Tuesday, May 12, 2026 - 07:00